puppetlabs/trapperkeeper-webserver-jetty9/README.md

 The web server is configured via the
 [trapperkeeper configuration service](https://github.com/puppetlabs/trapperkeeper#configuration-service);
-so, you can control various properties of the server (ports, SSL, etc.) by adding a `[webserver]` section to one of your configuration ini files, and setting various properties therein.
+so, you can control various properties of the server (ports, SSL, etc.) by adding a `webserver` section to one of your Trapperkeeper configuration files, and setting various properties therein.
 For more info, see [Configuring the Webserver](doc/jetty-config.md).

 The `webserver-service` currently supports web applications built using